 Let Them Grow

 Future opportunities can play a big role in an employee’s motivation.
-SHRM’s job satisfaction and engagement found that roughly half of respondents noted that “career advancement opportunities within their organization were very important to their job satisfaction.”
+SHRM’s job satisfaction and engagement survey found that roughly half of respondents noted that “career advancement opportunities within their organization were very important to their job satisfaction.”
 Fortunately, there are many ways that you can help your employees develop as a part of your business.

 Hiring internally can be a powerful tool that can allow your workers to make the next logical step in their career.
 Internal candidates already know your company intimately, and you have the advantage of knowing what their skills are before you offer them the job.
 For your employees, it gives them a big forward step without having to leave for a new company.
 In return, you get to retain key talent and help your workers grow.
 Also, internal hires can be up to 20 percent cheaper to hire than external candidates, which adds some cost savings to your team development efforts.